BIRDS OF PREY

-Family Emberizidae includes new world sparrows, towhees, and juncos, a large group of mostly small birds with short conical bills that eat seeds and insects and live in brush, grassland, marsh or woodland habitats.
+Family Emberizidae includes new world sparrows, towhees, and juncos.
+They are a large family of mostly small birds with short conical bills that eat seeds and insects and live in brush, grassland, marsh or woodland habitats.

 PARROTS AND ALLIES

-Although there are no remaining native parrot species (Psittacidae) found today in North America, several non-native species can be found in small flocks - typically breeding escapees from the pet trade - that have filled new local ecological niches left open by missing native species.
+Although there are no remaining native parrot species (Psittacidae) found today in North America, several non-native species can be found in small flocks - typically breeding escapees from the pet trade that have filled new local ecological niches left open by recently extinct native species.

-With a fossil record dating back some 30 million years, the distinct-looking pelican (Pelecanidae family) is a large water bird inhabiting coastal and inland waters.
-All species have a very long bill with a peculiar and often colorful throat pouch that is used when hunting to scoop up their prey from the water similar to using a net.
+With a fossil record dating back some 30 million years, the distinct-looking pelican (Pelecanidae family) is a large waterbird inhabiting coastal and inland waters.
+All species have a very long bill with a peculiar and often colorful throat pouch that is used when hunting to scoop up their prey from the water in a manner similar to using a net.